slavaz/SmartFilamentSensor/doc/README.md

 About
 ===

 The Smart Filament Sensor it's just my attempt to implement fully backward compatible sensor with my 'Creality CR10 Smart' 3D printer.
 I know about existing smart sensors, but almost all of these sensors require flashing by own-compiled firmware with changing sensor settings.
-My sensor is ully compatible with stock filament sensor and doesn't require any own-compiled firmwares (but you may use the firmwares as well and without any restrictions).
+My sensor is fully compatible with stock filament sensor and doesn't require any own-compiled firmwares (but you may use the firmwares as well, and without any restrictions).

 Main idea
 ---